 - Reduction of energy consumption by at least 10% (please refer to our 504 energy policy section)

 - Increased use of sustainable designs that reduce the use of greenhouse gas and non-renewable resources and minimize harmful environmental impact.

 - Installation of equipment and/or upgrades that will process renewable energy sources.

 Do “start-up” companies qualify for an SBA 504 loan?

-Because the eligible uses for an SBA 504 loan are limited to real estate and machinery/equipment (excluding office equipment and computers), the loan program is primarily geared towards existing businesses which are seeking to expand.
+Yes, however the eligible uses for an SBA 504 loan are limited to real estate and other tangible assets (excluding working capital and intangible assets), the loan program is primarily geared towards existing businesses which are seeking to expand.
 Start-up companies are not excluded from using an SBA 504 loan, however, the SBA will require a higher level of injection from the company than the 10% minimum.

 Is an applicant automatically ineligible if they have had a prior bankruptcy?

-If the bankruptcy was more than five years ago, and if there is a satisfactory explanation for it, the applicant may still be eligible for the SBA 504 loan program.
+No, if the bankruptcy was more than three (3) years ago, and if there is a satisfactory explanation for it, the applicant may still be eligible for the SBA 504 loan program.

 What is the maximum loan amount available under the SBA 504 program?